Review Polarity-wise Recommender: Introduction

-In order to tackle the aforementioned issues, we propose a Review Polarity-wise Recommender model, RPR for short, as shown in Fig.~\ref{fig:architecture}, to make review-involved recommendation perceive of the review polarity.
-In particular, for user $u$ and item $i$, we first leverage their latent factor embeddings to estimate two relevance score vectors for both the user-preferred and user-rejected aspects, where each element expresses the preference degree on the corresponding aspect\footnote{In RPR model, the aspects are implicit, and the number of aspects are fixed for all users.}.
-Meanwhile, a convolutional layer followed by a fully connected layer is adopted to extract the aspect importance from both sides based upon $u$'s reviews with different polarities, which is embodied with another two importance vectors.
-Finally, the overall rating $r_{u,i}$ is estimated by subtracting the inner product of the score and importance vectors on the user-rejected aspects from that on the user-preferred aspects.
-By this, the positive and negative user preferences are seamlessly integrated to implement our RPR.
+In order to tackle the aforementioned issues, we present a Review Polarity-wise Recommender model, RPR for short, as shown in Fig.~\ref{fig:architecture}, to perceive the review polarity towards review-involved recommendation.
+In particular, for user $u$ and item $i$, we first leverage their latent factor embeddings to estimate two relevance score vectors for both the user-preferred and user-rejected aspects, whereby each element expresses the preference degree on the corresponding aspect\footnote{In RPR model, the aspects are implicit, and the number of aspects are fixed for all users.}.
+Meanwhile, traditional topic modeling has shown certain limitations in leveraging the abundant semantic information.
+We thus turn to a TextCNN in parallel on the review sentences.
+This module is expected to extract aspect importance as well as provide some explicit interpretations to the aspect modeling.
+Finally, the overall rating $r_{u,i}$ is estimated by subtracting the inner product of the score and importance vectors on the user-rejected aspects from the ones on the user-preferred aspects.
+Based on this, the positive and negative user preferences are seamlessly integrated to implement our RPR.

-Besides, to overcome the imbalance problem between positive and negative reviews, we introduce an aspect-aware importance weighting module to capture the mapping relationship between the user-preferred and user-rejected aspect importance.
+Besides, to overcome the imbalance between positive and negative reviews, we introduce an aspect-aware importance weighting module to capture the mapping relationship between the user-preferred and user-rejected aspect importance.
 The assumption is that if users focus on certain aspects they prefer, they will consistently pay roughly equal attention to the corresponding user-rejected ones, and vice versa.
-In view of this, based on the correspondence between user-preferred and user-rejected aspects, RPR constructs a user-rejected aspect importance offset from the user-preferred aspect importance, which is further added to the original user-rejected one.
+In view of this, according to the correspondence between user-preferred and user-rejected aspects, RPR constructs a user-rejected aspect importance offset from the user-preferred aspect importance, which is further added to the original user-rejected one.
 In this way, the two types of reviews mutually enhance each other for obtaining the aspect importance.